nrasch/Portfolio/Machine-Learning/General/Definitions/README.md

 In the image above we are examining a logistic regression model summary in R for the Boston data set.
 By examining the term P-Values that are less than 0.05--circled in green--we can determine which terms (i.e. explanatory variable) are statistically significant for predicting the response variable.

+# Breaking symmetry

+> During forward propagation each unit in hidden layer gets signal.

+> That is, each hidden unit gets sum of inputs multiplied by the corresponding weight.

+> Now imagine that you initialize all weights to the same value (e.g. zero or one).
+In this case, each hidden unit will get exactly the same signal.
+E.g. if all weights are initialized to 1, each unit gets signal equal to sum of inputs (and outputs sigmoid(sum(inputs))).
+If all weights are zeros, which is even worse, every hidden unit will get zero signal.
+No matter what was the input - if all weights are the same, all units in hidden layer will be the same too.

+> This is the main issue with symmetry and reason why you should initialize weights randomly (or, at least, with different values).
+Note, that this issue affects all architectures that use each-to-each connections.
+[Source](https://stackoverflow.com/questions/20027598/why-should-weights-of-neural-networks-be-initialized-to-random-numbers)